 - Structuring your dissertation.
 “How many words should the literature review have?”
 There is no one correct way to put together the written presentation of your research and discoveries, but you can think about what belongs in the various sections of a dissertation and build the foundation for your dissertation.

-We're offering a number of events to help you with your dissertation work over the summer break.
+We're offering a number of events to help you with your dissertation work over thenext few weeks.
 Remember, you can also book a one-to-one meeting for personalised support with your dissertation.

-What's happening about dissertations in LSE LIFE this summer
+What we've got happening about dissertations in LSE LIFE